 The main character of the Devil Judge is rich.
 Very rich.
 He lives in a massive mansion.
 He has a servant.
 He has an AI butler.
 He has one of those ridiculous walk-in closets that are big enough to have seating.
 He’s the usual Korean chaebol – though how all this money was earned or maintained is never disclosed or focused on.
 He’s a super rich guy who will occasionally play the role of Batman.
 Case closed.

 In Devil Judge they’ve upped the capitalist anty by having the whole show in a dystopian version of South Korea, aka Gotham City, where you have the exact same problems, but amplified.
-There’s been a plague, there’s been an uprising against the wealthy that was squashed by the militarized police, there’s immigrants willing to take risky and extremely low-paying work, and there’s general social distrust of the government, politicians, the legal system, the police, and basically everyone running the show.
-There’s only a small fraction of the population that seems to be prospering and everyone else is suffering and slaving away, attempting to make meager ends meet.
-Everything has just gotten worse for almost everyone, while the ones at the tippy top are doing better than ever and oblivious.
+There’s been a plague, there’s been an uprising against the wealthy that was squashed by the militarized police, there’s been an uptick in immigrants who will to take risky and extremely low-paying work, and there’s been an increase of general social distrust in the government, politicians, the legal system, the police, and basically everyone running the show.
+There’s only a small fraction of the population that seems to be prospering while everyone else is suffering and slaving away, attempting to make meager ends meet.
+Everything has gotten worse for almost everyone, while the ones at the tippy top are doing better than ever and oblivious.

-The collective anger and frustration of the general population – who has no voice in politics and no power other than their numbers – has lead to a volatile stew in society, one need only adjust the temperature slightly and the people will explode – maybe collapse the country this round with a revolution.
+The collective anger and frustration of the general population – that have no voice in politics and no power other than their numbers – has lead to a volatile stew in society.
+One need only adjust the temperature slightly and the people will explode – maybe collapse the country this round with a revolution.
 The wealthy use this societal unease and throw the people a bone, a diversion – they offer them a live courtroom where the collective public is the jury.
-Sure, you may not ever know justice personally, the show says, but you can live vicariously through whatever court case is broadcast live.
+Sure, you may not ever know justice personally, the show says, but you can live vicariously through whatever court case is broadcasted live.
 Your voice matters, see?
 We’re listening.
 On these very selective and singular cases, justice may be served.
 Kinda-sorta.
 Don’t look behind the curtain please.

 So, without it being explicitly stated, the message is always the same.
 You are at the mercy of fate if you ever fall into the hands of the justice system.
 And if you’re pitted against someone with more money or power than you, then even fate ain’t gonna help you much.
 Justice is an illusion, a sleight of hand, another trick meant to appease you, to lull you into a false sense of security.